adl/seminator-docker/README.md

 # Experimental evaluation

-A copy of the script used for performing the experimental evaluation of Seminator 2 are in the `~/src/seminator-evalution/` directory.
+A copy of the scripts used for performing the experimental evaluation of Seminator 2 are in the `~/src/seminator-evalution/` directory.
 The easiest way to work with this is via Jupter Lab.
 Start it with:

    ```console
    $ sudo docker run --rm=true -it -p 7777:8888 gadl/seminator run-nb